MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ### Set up the policy (admins)

+To set up the policy, you use the Microsoft Teams PowerShell Module.
 You can set up the policy for individual users or entire organizations.

 1. [Install the Microsoft Teams PowerShell Module](https://docs.microsoft.com/microsoftteams/teams-powershell-install) if you haven't already.